django/deps/draft/email-providers.md

 * To ignore end user typos in `to` addresses and other delivery problems, remove the `fail_silently` arg.
-Recipient errors are not generally detected at send time, so using `fail_silently` for this purpose doesn't accomplish anything (and could mask other problems like configuration errors).
+Recipient errors are not generally detected at send time, so using `fail_silently` for this purpose doesn't accomplish anything and could mask other problems like configuration errors.

+  (In some local-delivery configurations, SMTP servers *may* report recipient errors at send time.
+Intercept `SMTPRecipientsRefused` and/or `SMTPResponseException` with particular `smtp_code` values to detect those cases.)

 * To create an email configuration that ignores certain backend-dependent errors and reuse it for multiple sending operations, define an alias in